agatakolohe/GoinOffGrid/Work.md

 02-28-2021

-8:00am - Building out form.
+8:00am-930am - Building out form.
 Notes:

 - Should there be seperate forms for hiker info, hike info, emergency contact info?
 Keep it one for now and see how it looks and functions.
+UX note: maintaining the goal to have it be "streamlined" having everything all on one form could be more convenient for user.

+10:00am - Build Hike Components.
+Add Hike Detail, Hike List Components.
+Add functionality for user to click on hike to see full details.
+Update Component Diagram.